msk-aye/comp3702-a1/README.md

 Template file for you to implement your solution to Assignment 1.

-This file should include a 'main' method, allowing this file to be executed as a program from the command line.

 You should implement each of the method stubs contained in this file.
 You may add additional methods and/or classes to this file if you wish.
 You may also create additional source files and import to this file if you wish.